Welcome to Anoka County! Find Your Place Here.

 Anoka County is perfect for those who enjoy outdoor recreational activities.
 From camping to canoeing and snowmobiling to swimming, the fun outdoor happenings are nearly endless.
-Anoka County is home numerous lakes and rivers, as well as the Bunker Beach Waterpark – for those who prefer man-made pools to swim in.
-The Wargo Nature Center also resides within the county, and is a fantastic place to view native wildlife and learn about local flora and fauna.
+Anoka County is home to numerous lakes and rivers, as well as the Bunker Beach Waterpark – for those who prefer man-made pools to swim in.
+The Wargo Nature Center also resides within the county and is a fantastic place to view native wildlife and learn about local flora and fauna.

 Residents of Anoka County have access to all types of shopping experiences, from browsing gently used items in thrifty boutiques to strolling through a regional shopping center.
 If you enjoy getting all of your shopping done in one place, the Northtown Mall is filled with everything from Express to Four Paws and a Tail to PacSun.
 Whether shopping for yourself, your pet, or a loved one, you’ll find everything and anything you need in Anoka County.

 Regardless of what you’re craving, the Anoka County dining scene has something perfect for you.
-From all of your fast food favorites to fun sit-down restaurants, you’ll find something palate pleasing in this county’s wide selection of eateries.
+From all of your fast food favorites to fun sit-down restaurants, you’ll find something palate-pleasing in this county’s wide selection of eateries.
 If you’re looking for a breakfast experience beyond anything you’ve ever experienced before?
 R.J.
 Riches is the place to go.
 Thinking something more exotic?
 Stop by Ginger Café for delicious curries and stir-fries.

 Anoka County pushes sustainability and environmental friendliness whenever possible.
 Not only does the county provide compost and hazardous waste disposal facilities, but has extensive resources available to residents detailing how homeowners can be more environmentally responsible.